brev/numenta-web/numenta.com/pages/events/2015/08/18/dataversity-smart-data-conference-san-jose-2015.md

 ---

 A conference about Cognitive Computing, Internet of Things, and other current hot topics in Silicon Valley.

-Register with our discount code: **NUMENTA**
+Register with our discount code: **NUMENTA**.

 ### Opening Keynote